tomesink/obsidian/+/Figma.md

 ### Group

 Multiple objects grouped together gives a single object I can interact with on the canvas in terms of size, color etc.
-Group is a collection of layers and not distinct
+Group is a collection of layers and not distinct elements so they (the grouped elements) dont have dimensions or properties of their own once grouped.

 ### Frame